Wood-decay fungus: Current and future applications

-White-rot fungi have historically been valued as food, but in recent years exploration of their enzymatic capabilities has revealed white-rot fungi’s potential in depollution.
+White-rot fungi have historically been valued as food, but in recent years exploration of their enzymatic capabilities has revealed white-rot fungi's potential in depollution.
 White-rot fungi have long since been staples of human diet and remain an important source of nutrition for people around the world.
 White-rot fungi are commercially grown as a source of food – for example the shiitake mushroom, which in 2003 constituted approximately 25% of total mushroom production.
-Due to white-rot fungi’s important ability to degrade lignin, they have been increasingly explored as potential sources in mycoremediation applications, applications focused on removing organic pollutants from the environment.
+Due to white-rot fungi's important ability to degrade lignin, they have been increasingly explored as potential sources in mycoremediation applications, applications focused on removing organic pollutants from the environment.
 All three enzyme types of lignin decomposition (LiPs, MnP, and Laccase) have been explored.
 White-rot fungi have been determined to degrade chlorinated aromatic hydrocarbons (CAHs), DDT, lindane, polycyclic aromatic hydrocarbons, polychlorinated biphenyls, PCP, polychlorinated dibenzo(p)dioxins, and azo dyes when studied in Phanerochaete chrysosporium, Trametes versicolor, Bjerkandere adusta, and Pleurotus ostreatus.
 Noted limitations of white-rot fungi as pollutant cleaners is due to difficulty establishing the fungi in non-natural conditions.
 Other applications include biosorption, a process where biomass is utilized to remove solute wastes preventing pollution.
 Researchers studied the effect white-rot fungi could have on absorbing heavy metal ions via alginic acid, a linear polysaccharide composed of 1,4-linked beta-D-mannuronic and alpha-L-guluronic acid.
 The findings from the study indicated that Fungalia trogii was capable of biosorption of Hg2+, Cd2+, and Zn2+ in low pH environments.
 The potential establishment of white-rot fungi as a stable mycoremediator remains an important future discovery.
 White-rot fungi remain an important source of great unrealized potential.

 Induced fungal decay

 A special way of giving grown wood an unusual structure is to infect it with a parasitic fungus by storing it in a humid environment (fungal decay).
 The fungus penetrates the layers of the wood and changes the nature of the cells.
 This process creates individual patterns and shades of colour.
 The wood treated in this way is then excellently suited for the production of all kinds of design objects.
 In order to stabilise the wood structure weakened by the fungus, resins or plastics are usually introduced into the material by special vacuum processes.
+This also kills the residual fungus after the desired pattern has been achieved, thus preserving the wood from being further consumed by the fungus.

 A special icing process applied to beech wood leads to results similar to those obtained with fungal decay.
 After the wood has been soaked, it is iced and then dried.
 The result is a very light wood with an almost black grain.
 This result, which also occurs very rarely in nature, is called ice-beech.